hridoy/rails-vscode/README.md

 # Rails Snippets
 **Now updated for latest rails version**

-This extension for Visual Studio Code adds snippets for Ruby on rails.
+This extension for Visual Studio Code adds snippets for Ruby on Rails.
 More Snippets will be becoming soon.
 ## Upcoming:
 - Handle Bar Template